 Turning her back on the others, Jocelynn sparked up her comms and checked the contact data she'd gotten from that first meeting in the Order House.
 After she keyed in the code, Jocelynn was rewarded when Athkazuk answered, apparently in some kind of office.
 As she answered the line, Countess Athkazuk appeared surprised to see Jocelynn calling her, but quickly schooled her face as she said hello.
 She also said she thought Jocelynn and the crew would be a bit busy at the moment.
 The suggestion was that everyone knew they were getting the yacht back, and the crew would be settling in aboard.

 Jocelynn said they were waiting for the initial recovery team to go to the shipyard and return to the port with the ship after the final inspection and sign off.
 When that brought them past the pleasantries, Jocelynn took a breath and said, "I just wanted to check in with you, Your Excellency.
 It seems that...
-I can't get out of my head that our two meetings we not coincidental."
+I can't get out of my head that our two meetings were not coincidental."
 Athkazuk only nodded at that, because she had told them that specifically when they met in the Order House two days before.
 That had been when the Countess had asked permission to come to dinner at the suite.

 After another pause, Jocelynn asked, "Before we leave the system, is there something you need from us?
 Or, were trying to get across to us?"
 Her tone was one of uncertainty because she really wasn't sure what it was she wanted to ask, or what information she thought the Countess had and wasn't telling the crew?
 Jocelynn couldn't read the Countess' expression as the vargr woman answered, "No. Obviously, we'll be interested in reviewing any entertainment media you send our way."
 Jocelynn was willing to guess the Countess' expression as she finished speaking was a smile, which wasn't always the most comfortable thing for a Human to look at, thanks to all those predator's teeth.